-The rodding requires a professional approach, proper equipment and has one significant drawback – in the case when it installed by a sink, the metal can react with moist and start rusting and expanding that can lead to cracking as a result.
+The rodding requires a professional approach, proper equipment, and in the case when it installed by a sink has one significant drawback, the metal rod (not fiberglass) can react with moisture and start rusting and expanding that can lead to cracking as a result.

 3. Plate Supporting or Wood Substrate Method.

 This method is attaching and gluing a marble table to a plywood or metal base.
 The plate supporting is widely used on Knoll tables.
 The wood substrate method is often used on custom or “made in-home” tables.

 On commercial areas like a store, restaurant, pizzeria, etc., you can find a counter supported by stainless steel bases and frames.

 Professional reinforcement will help to increase the physical strength of stone and as a result, extend its service life.